arangodb/kube-arangodb/README.md

 features will first be released with an "alpha" or "beta" readiness state and over time move to full "production readiness".

-Operator will supports versions supported on providers and maintained by Kubernetes.
+Operator will support Kubernetes versions supported on providers and maintained by Kubernetes.
 Once version is not supported anymore it will go into "Deprecating" state and will be marked as deprecated on Minor release.

 Kubernetes versions starting from 1.18 are supported and tested, charts and manifests can use API Versions which are not present in older versions.